 Supply chain risk management’s impacts to shareholder value are substantial and enduring.

 A groundbreaking academic study offers an eye-opening quantification of the magnitude and duration of the costs that publicly listed companies bear from major supply chain disruptions.
-The authors estimate that during the year leading up to a public announcement of a supply chain disruption, organizations, on average, experience a 107% drop in operating income, a 114% decline in return on sales and a 93% reduction in return on assets.
+The authors estimate that during the year leading up to a public announcement of a supply chain disruption, organisations, on average, experience a 107% drop in operating income, a 114% decline in return on sales and a 93% reduction in return on assets.
 “More importantly, firms do not quickly recover from the negative economic consequences of disruptions,” the authors conclude.
 “During the two-year time period after the disruption announcement, the changes in operating income, sales, total costs, and inventories are insignificantly different from zero.”
 While this study was published in 2003, it underscores the structural flaws in most supply chain risk management approaches today.
 Moreover, the disruptions evaluated in this research are not of the same scale and impact as more recent supply chain upheavals.

 The focus on costs has been all-consuming and incomplete.

 The traditional view of supply chains as a cost center produced substantial efficiencies but, at the same time, created substantial risks.
-In many organizations, treating cost of goods sold as the dominant performance measure drove a series of decisions and behaviors that ultimately resulted in relying on a core contract manufacturer in one country — frequently, that country was China.
-Decisions to decrease inventory levels, use a sole-source or single-source supplier or vendor in countries on the other side of the world, and adopt just-in-time manufacturing and delivery techniques saved money; that is, until a major disruption — an earthquake, trade tariffs, a global pandemic, a regional ice storm, a fire in a single manufacturing plant, a new COVID-19 outbreak, and so on — inflicted expensive losses in organizations without more diverse supplier bases and other “just-in-case” buffers.
+In many organisations, treating cost of goods sold as the dominant performance measure drove a series of decisions and behaviors that ultimately resulted in relying on a core contract manufacturer in one country — frequently, that country was China.
+Decisions to decrease inventory levels, use a sole-source or single-source supplier or vendor in countries on the other side of the world, and adopt just-in-time manufacturing and delivery techniques saved money; that is, until a major disruption — an earthquake, trade tariffs, a global pandemic, a regional ice storm, a fire in a single manufacturing plant, a new COVID-19 outbreak, and so on — inflicted expensive losses in organisations without more diverse supplier bases and other “just-in-case” buffers.

 Measures such as cost of goods sold reflect an incomplete accounting of total costs because they fail to address costs related to business continuity management, logistics workarounds, customer satisfaction declines in response to delays, and more.
 Additionally, a cost-dominant approach to supply chain risk management tends to neglect or, at the very least, short-change the significant value derived from designing and operating more reliable and responsive supply chains.